 3. Agriculture often involves the cultivation of the soil to grow plants and the raising of animals for human needs.
 The words “crops” and “livestock” are also used.
 However, both words are special or technical terms.
 “Crops" should clearly mean plants (with exceptions, as in mushroom) which are useful to man (read Agricultural Crops Classifications) while “livestock” applies to both domesticated animals and poultry.
 However, cultivation which essentially involves disturbing the soil does not apply to crop production systems using soil-less media, as in hydroponics.

-4. Agriculture is practiced for the purpose of producing food, other human uses or for economic gain.
+4. Agriculture is practiced for the purpose of producing food and other human needs such as clothing, shelter, medicines, weapons, tools, ornaments, and indefinitely many more.
+It is likewise practiced as a business for economic gain.
 The ultimate purpose is essentially important in clarifying what is agriculture.